JustinChCa/Pop/README.md

 # Pop
 Messenger app, trying to learn networking

-Use Flask(-socketio), bootstrap and the like.
+Uses Flask(-socketio), bootstrap and the like.